helmedeiros/bre-go/docs/architecture/decisions/0025-multi-source-rule-composition.md

 Pick (a).
 The first-error semantic matches how `engine.Load` already short-circuits on `add` errors.
 Two providers erroring usually means two related problems (e.g., a directory unreadable, multiple files affected); the first one is enough signal.
 Callers wanting "collect all errors" can build their own combinator on top.

 **3. What about composition operators beyond chain?** Filter, map, dedup, sort, group-by-tag... these are tempting.
-None are in this ADR. `ChainProviders` is the one composition operator the parity target uses (the others can be done in the caller's bridging closure inside `engine.Load`).
+None are in this ADR. `ChainProviders` covers the canonical composition use case — concatenate multiple sources in declared order.
+Anything else can be done in the caller's bridging closure inside `engine.Load`.
 When a real caller asks for more, follow-up ADRs add them as targeted helpers, not as a general "stream" abstraction.

 ## Decision